ENCCS/julia-for-hpc/content/syntax-intro.rst

 This episodes provides a condensed overview of Julia's main syntax and features.

-.. callout:: Preparing for a workshop

-   To prepare for a workshop where this material is taught, please first install Julia as described in :doc:`setup`, and then go through the overview below and experiment with it either in the Julia REPL, a Jupyter or Pluto notebook, or in VSCode (refer to :doc:`setup` for installation and configuration instructions).

 .. callout:: Video alternative

   As an alternative to going through this page, learners can also watch